MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-cmdline-predictor.md

    `bin/Debug/net6.0` location of your project folder.

    > [!NOTE]
-   > In order to not add any sort of lag to the user experience, the ICommandPredictor interface
+   > To ensure a responsive user experience, the ICommandPredictor interface  has a 20ms time out
-   > has a 20ms time out for responses from the Predictors.
-This means any predictor results must
+   > for responses from the Predictors.
+Your predictor code must return results in less than 20ms
-   > return in less than 20ms to get displayed.
+   > to be displayed.

 ## Using your predictor plugin